syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/disabled" %}

-## Validation

-You can toggle the `isValid` property based on the application logic to success or error states.
-If the current step is invalid, it prevents the user from moving on to the next one.
-The default value is `null`.

-> Based on the stepper `stepType`, the validation icons will be displayed either in the step indicator or as part of the step label/text.

-{% tabs %}
-{% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/stepper/steps/validation/index.ts %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/stepper/steps/validation/index.html %}
-{% endhighlight %}
-{% highlight html tabtitle="styles.css" %}
-{% include code-snippet/stepper/steps/validation/styles.css %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/stepper/steps/validation" %}

 ## Status

-You can use the `status` property to represent the progress states of each activeStep.
+The progress states of each activeStep can be updated by using the `status` property.
 The possible values are `NotStarted`, `InProgress` and `Completed`.
 By default, the value is `NotStarted.`

 ## CssClass

-You can use the `cssClass` property to customize the appearance of the step.
+You can use the `cssClass` property to customize the appearance of the each step.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}